 It might sound corny but waterbiking is fun, easy for all fitness levels, and a delightful way to spend time on the serene Swan River.
 Suitable for people who can’t swim or dislike getting wet, Perth Waterbike Co. offers guided tours to see the sights by cycling on water.
-Choose the sunset ride to witness the changing colours of the sky, or the Pedal & Picnic, where a rug, low table and gourmet snacks are elegantly set up on the riverbank.
+Choose the sunset ride to witness the changing colors of the sky, or the Pedal & Picnic, where a rug, low table and gourmet snacks are elegantly set up on the riverbank.

 Two Feet & A Heartbeat also run excellent tours.
 Exploring more than cheese, the Fromage Walking Tour includes visits to a great family-run deli, a chocolatier, a former flour mill, hidden laneways and COMO The Treasury, which is a grand complex of dining, bars and five-star hotel in the former post office and government buildings.

-A Fabulous Discovery: Kings Park
+A fabulous discovery: Kings Park

 Kings Park has 40,000 years of Aboriginal history, which can be explored along the Boodja Gnarning Walk, where signs display information and indigenous artworks.
 Group tours and other cultural experiences are also run by the local Noongar people.

-More Aboriginal Culture
+More Aboriginal culture

 Of all the cities in Australia, Perth has the most visible respect for its Aboriginal culture, which is evident in many venues and the names of streets and suburbs.
-The major museum doesn’t shove it into a separate indigenous section; it’s weaved through all the exhibitions.
+The major museum doesn’t shove it into a separate indigenous section; it’s woven through all the exhibitions.
 Entry to WA Museum Boola Bardip is free.
 To sample an indigenous menu in a fine dining setting, book dinner at Wildflower, a glass-enclosed restaurant on the rooftop of COMO The Treasury.